epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-01-herbstlustwm-tag-status-overview.markdown

 Hence, lemonbar deserve to be in this tutorial.
 And since lemonbar clickable areas needs more pipe, lemonbar also have more challenge compared to dzen2.
+But hey don't worry, both are very similar.

+	Source code is available for both Dzen2 and Lemonbar.

 -- -- --